Qlone/retrofit-crawler/README.md

 Google google = retrofitCrawler.create(Google.class);
 ```

-now, you can use google.class to get some data.you can execute sync or async.
+Now, you can use google.class to get some data.you can execute sync or async.
 ```java
  Call<TopStoyResp> topstories = google.topstories();
  Response<TopStoyResp> execute = topstories.execute();